JR (rapper): Kool Forever (2012)

 Kool Forever was J.R's third studio album.
 Released under his record label, Feel Good Music, the album received mainly positive reviews, employing a mash up of electric hip hop and Kwaito.
 His first single "Phuma" received urban radio airplay.
 The second single "Muntu" was a mix of pop and mbaqanga, and was on frequent rotation on radio and TV music channels.
 The album featured the artists Prokid, Shugasmakx, Reason, Nokwazi, Cabo Snoop, AKA, Maxhoba, Louise Carver, DJ Dimplez and production by 37 mph.

 2014

 JR worked as a producer and writer on rapper Aka's latest album Levels, writing the first single "Congratulate", which had success in the charts of several African countries.
 Shortly after that he produced and wrote DJ Dimplez' single "Way Up" featuring JR and Cassper Nyovest.
 He wrote and produced Shugasmakx's single "Trust It".
 Later in 2014 he released the single "Soena Papa" from an album planned for 2015.
 He has also released a single, "Deny", with Anatii.
-Towards the end of 2014 he signed rapper Shane Eagle to his label and went on to release the song that would change Eagle's career, "Way UP" featuring BigStar Johnson, along with accapella super group Beyond Vocal.
+Towards the end of 2014 he signed rapper Shane Eagle to his label and went on to release the song that would change Eagle's career, "Way UP" featuring BigStar Johnson, along with a cappella super group Beyond Vocal.

 2019

-In 2019 JR and Feel Good Music signed duo Jobe London and Mphow69 and went on to release arguably the biggest record of 2019 "Sukendleleni" on which JR is credited as co-producer and writer.
+In 2019 JR and Feel Good Music signed duo Jobe London and Mphow69.
+Together, they released "Sukendleleni", on which JR is credited as co-producer and writer.